Yohannes-GitHub/newsletter-sign-up-with-success-message-2-main/README.md

 # Frontend Mentor - Newsletter sign-up form with success message solution

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a second solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+I tried to handle form validation with a different approach this time.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents